Victim of a truck accident?

 • Bills of Lading and Weight Tickets: These documents show what cargo the truck was carrying and how much it weighed, which is important for identifying overloaded or improperly secured loads.

-Our first step is to send a spoliation letter—a formal legal demand that the trucking company preserve all of this evidence.
-This action is time-sensitive, as federal regulations only require companies to keep some records for a limited period.
+If you choose to hire us, our first step may be to send a spoliation letter—a formal legal demand that the trucking company preserve all of this evidence.
+This action is time-sensitive, as federal regulations require companies to retain certain records only for limited periods of time.

 What Is the Insurance Company’s Role?

-Soon after the accident, you will likely receive a call from an insurance adjuster representing the trucking company.
-Their primary responsibility is to the trucking company’s financial interests, not yours.
+Soon after the accident, you may receive a call from an insurance adjuster representing the trucking company.
 An insurance company is a business, and it must balance paying claims with its own profitability.

 What This Means For Your Claim

-The adjuster will conduct a thorough investigation, searching for any information that could be used to argue you were at fault or that your injuries are less severe than you claim.
-Our firm launches our own independent investigation to protect your interests and counter any attempts to shift blame.
+The adjuster will conduct a thorough investigation, evaluating information related to liability and damages.
+Our firm may launch our own independent investigation to protect your interests and counter any attempts to shift blame.

 Some insurers may make a quick settlement offer, often before the full extent of your injuries and future medical needs are known.
-The claims process can also be long and tedious, and it’s easy to get frustrated as medical bills begin to pile up.
-Having a legal team manage these communications protects you from the pressure to settle for less than your claim is truly worth.
+Having a legal team manage these communications may help protect you from the pressure to settle for less than your claim may be worth.

 Steps You Should Take From Home to Strengthen Your Claim